tfsaggregator/tfsaggregator/readme.md

 ####Developers

-To build this project you will need to copy a few files from your TFS server (they're non-redistributable, sorry)
+To build this project you will need to copy a few files from your TFS server (they're non-redistributable, sorry).
+These files must be at least TFS 2013 Update 2, as Microsoft shuffled some assemblies and types around between 2013 RTM and the later updates.

 You're looking for:
 - Microsoft.TeamFoundation.Framework.Server.dll